netellect/PaperNotes/README.md

 Contacts
 --------
-In case you have any questions about this product please direct them to one (or better both) of my e-mail addresses: vladkozin@hotmail.com, vlad@pixeltran.com.
+In case you have any questions about this product please direct them to  my e-mail address: vlad(remove space)kozin(at)hotmail.com
-You can also check my web sites at WWW.VLADWARE.COM or WWW.PIXELTRAN.COM in case I have some information for you or there is a newer version of the program available for download.

 Copyrights
 ----------
-'Paper Notes' and 'PNLib' names are my sole property.
+'Paper Notes' and 'PNLib' belong to me.
 Other product names or trademarks are the property of their respective owners.